The Big Break: Big Break Myrtle Beach

 The Myrtle Beach installment premiered on October 7, 2014.
 Paige Mackenzie was the new female host.
-The winner will receive over $180,000 in cash and prizes.
-If the winner is male, he receives a full-season exemption on the NGA Pro Golf Tour (renamed SwingThought.com Tour in October 2014) and an invitation to the 2015 Valspar Championship.
-If female, she received a full season Symetra Tour exemption with all entry fees paid and entry into 2015 Portland Classic.
+The winner would receive a $100,000 prize package, and a full-season exemption to either the NGA Pro Golf Tour (men's) or Futures Tour (women's), and invitations to either the 2015 Valspar Championship (men) or Portland Classic (women).

 This season introduced Super Immunity, in which a player could skip any elimination challenge after failing to win regular Immunity in the season.
 Charlie beat Tessa in the final round to win Super Immunity but chose not to use it in 3 opportunities in order to try to win a $10,000 prize.
 The first time he wasn't selected for the elimination match.
 The second time Tessa challenged him and was eliminated in 6th place.
 The last time Jimmy challenged and eliminated him in 5th place.

 Anthony, Emily, Jimmy and Toph advanced to the semifinals.
 Jimmy defeated Toph in the finale to earn the Valspar exemption, where he missed the cut.